 PenFed Credit Union

-With loan amounts as low as $500, PenFed is another great option for funding those home repairs and improvements that are just out of reach.
-You need to be a member of PenFed, Voices for America’s Troops or the National Military Family Organization.
-You can borrow as much as $20,000 and get your money as soon as the next day.
+With loan amounts as low as $600, PenFed is another great option for funding those home repairs and improvements that are just out of reach.
+Though, you need to be a member of PenFed, Voices for America’s Troops, or the National Military Family Organization to qualify for a personal loan for home improvement.
+You can borrow as much as $35,000 and get your money as soon as the next day after approval.
+Plus, feel free to check your potential rate without the worry of dinging your credit.
 Other terms for PenFed loans include:

-When it comes to funding home repairs, improvements and renovations, an unsecured home improvement loan could be your best option.
+When it comes to funding home repairs, improvements, and renovations, getting a home improvement loan may be your best option.
 If you can, it’s a good idea to save yourself some interest fees and borrow only as much as you need to get the job done.
-And do some of the work yourself, if possible, to save on labor costs.
-Need tips?
-We can help.
-For more helpful information about home repair and improvement, check out our Home Matters blog.
+You might even try to do some of the work yourself to save on labor costs.
+Weekend project, here you come!